On the notions of upper and lower density: Introduction

-Similar goals have been pursued by several authors in the past, though to the best of our knowledge earlier work on the subject has been mostly focused on the investigation of finitely additive measures extending the asymptotic density, see, for instance, R.~C.~Buck \cite{Bu}, T.~\v{S}al\'at and R.~Tijdeman \cite{SaTi}, D.~Maharam \cite{Mah}, A.~H.~Mekler \cite{Mek}, A.~Blass, R.~Frankiewicz, G.~Plebanek, and C.~Ryll-Nardzewski \cite{BFPR}, M. Sleziak and M. Ziman \cite{SZ}, and M.~Di~Nasso \cite{Nas}.
+Similar goals have been pursued by several authors in the past, though to the best of our knowledge early work on the subject has been mostly focused on the investigation of densities raising as a limit (in a broad sense) of a sequence or a net of measures, see, e.g., R.~C.~Buck \cite{Bu}, R.~Alexander \cite{Ale}, D.~Maharam \cite{Mah}, T.~\v{S}al\'at and R.~Tijdeman \cite{SaTi}, A.~H.~Mekler \cite{Mek}, A. Fuchs and R. Giuliano Antonini \cite{FuGiu}, A.~Blass, R.~Frankiewicz, G.~Plebanek, and C.~Ryll-Nardzewski \cite{BFPR}, M. Sleziak and M. Ziman \cite{SZ}, and M.~Di~Nasso \cite{Nas}.
+On the other hand, M. Di Nasso and R. Jin \cite{NJin} have very recently proposed a notion of ``abstract upper density'', which, though much coarser than our notion of upper density, encompasses a significantly larger number of upper (and lower) densities commonly considered in number theory.

-\subsection{Plan of the paper.}
+\subsection{Plan of the paper}

-In Section \ref{sec:notations}, we fix some basic notation and terminology.
-In Section \ref{sec:definitions}, we introduce a package of five axioms that we use to shape the notions of upper and lower density (and upper and lower quasi-density) studied in this work, along with the related notion of induced density (and induced quasi-density).

-In Sections \ref{sec:translation_invariance} to \ref{sec:range}, we establish the mutual independence of our axioms, provide examples of functions that are, or are not, upper or lower densities (in the sense of our definitions), and prove (Theorem \ref{th:image_of_upper_densities}) that the image set of a quasi-density is the entire interval $[0,1]$, respectively.

-In Section \ref{sec:others}, we contrast our axioms with those of Freedman and Sember and derive some ``structural properties''.
-Most notably, we show that the set of all upper densities, say, on $\NNb^+$ is convex, has an (explicitly identified) element that is both a maximum and extremal, and is closed in the topology of pointwise convergence on the set of all functions $\PPc(\NNb^+) \to \RRb$, from which we obtain that the upper P\'olya density is an upper density too.

-Lastly in Section \ref{sec:closing_remarks}, we draw a list of open questions and discuss some limitations that are inherent to our approach (see, in particular, Question \ref{quest:roth_szemeredi}).
+In \S{ }\ref{sec:definitions}, we introduce five axioms we use to shape the notions of upper and lower density studied in this work, along with the related notion of induced density.
+In \S\S{ }\ref{sec:translation_invariance}-\ref{sec:range}, we establish the mutual independence of these axioms, provide examples of functions that are, or are not, upper or lower densities (in the sense of our definitions), and prove (Theorem \ref{th:image_of_upper_densities}) that the range of an induced density is the interval $[0,1]$.
+In \S{ }\ref{sec:others}, we derive some ``structural properties'': Most notably, we show that the set of all upper densities is convex; has a well-identified maximum (namely, the upper Buck density); and is closed in the topology of pointwise convergence on the set of all functions $\PPc(\NNb^+) \to \RRb$ (from which we obtain, see Example \ref{exa:polya}, that also the upper P\'olya density is an upper density).
+Lastly in \S{ }\ref{sec:closing_remarks}, we draw a list of open questions.